 Note: The tag filter doesn’t appear if you are looking at multiple types of content in a project.
 To access the tag filter from within a project, first use the content type selector to display a single type of content that can be tagged, such as workbooks.

-You can add tags to any items that you have permission to access.
+If you have a site role of Explorer or Creator, you can add tags to any items that you have permission to access.
 You don’t need to be the owner of an item to tag it.
 (To add a tag to a column, see Add tags to columns.)

 Navigate to a list of items.